Earth Centre

 Unit 1: Understand Climate Change, Sustainability and Environmental Protection

-Learners will understand the environment, the benefits and the challenges whilst l earning about global warming and climate change.
+Learners will understand the environment, the benefits and the challenges whilst learning about global warming and climate change.
 Learners will then study sustainability and sustainable development.

 Unit 2: Understand Industry and the Environment